48. Grade Disputes

 The decision as to which procedure to utilize for a grievance filed by a student shall be made solely by the university and shall be based on the fact pattern of each particular case.
 Each grievance shall be directed to a specific procedure and shall be accorded only one opportunity to be adjudicated unless the appeal body remands for further review.

-48.6 This process does not apply to scholastic dishonesty cases.
-Scholastic dishonesty cases are appealed in the Aggie Honor System Office.
+48.4.1 This process does not apply to academic misconduct cases.
+Academic misconduct cases are appealed in the Aggie Honor System Office.